 I first developed an interest in counselling and psychotherapy in my late teens but, like many people who come to this profession, I had a varied career path before starting my counselling training in my late 30s.
 I lived in Scotland and London before returning to the North East and, now in my 40s, I bring knowledge and experience from rich life experiences and past careers in the media, charity sector and in the NHS.
 I draw from these as a counsellor but I use my professional training and experience to ensure that your therapy is focussed entirely on you.

-I have extensive experience as a counsellor in a busy NHS GP surgery, at a private clinic and at Rape Crisis, where I developed a particular interest in working with survivors of sexual violence including childhood sexual abuse and rape.
+I am a fully qualified counsellor and psychotherapist with extensive experience in a busy NHS GP surgery, in private practice and at Rape Crisis, where I developed a particular interest in working with survivors of sexual violence including childhood sexual abuse and rape.
 I’ve worked with a wide range of people: both men, women and people who identify in other ways, ranging in age from 18 to 80, each with diverse backgrounds and life experiences.

 Clients describe me as a warm and dynamic counsellor who is helpful both for people seeking counselling for the first time and those who have had counselling in the past.
 My nature is curious, non-judgmental and compassionate and my counselling practice reflects my core values of respect, integrity and kindness.
 I believe that counselling is not only a place to explore your personal struggles, but also a place to feel supported as you celebrate and enjoy personal growth and success.

-If you have any questions or concerns or if you’d like to talk to me before deciding to make an initial appointment, I offer a free phone consultation of up to 30 minutes or I’ll be happy to answer your questions via email if you prefer.
+If you have any questions or concerns or if you’d like to talk to me before deciding to make an initial appointment, I offer a free phone conversation of up to 15 minutes or I’ll be happy to answer your questions via email if you prefer.

 Marie Clark, Counsellor and Psychotherapist